cisco/mindmeld/source/userguide/architecture.rst

 The first two groups represent products to be ordered, whereas the last group contains store information.
 We call the main entity at the top in each group the *parent* or the `head <https://en.wikipedia.org/wiki/Head_(linguistics)>`_ whose *children* or `dependents <https://en.wikipedia.org/wiki/Dependent_(grammar)>`_ are the other entities in the group.
 The app can interpret this structured representation of the user's natural language input to decide on the next action and/or response.
 In the example, the next action might be to submit the order to a point-of-sale system, thus completing the user's order.

 Most natural language parsers used in NLP academic research need to be trained using expensive `treebank <https://en.wikipedia.org/wiki/Treebank>`_ data, which is hard to find and annotate for custom conversational domains.
-The Language Parser in Workbench, by contrast, is a configuration-driven rule-based parser which works out-of-the-box with no need for training.
+The Language Parser in MindMeld, by contrast, is a configuration-driven rule-based parser which works out-of-the-box with no need for training.

-To learn how to configure the Workbench parser for optimum performance in a specific app, see the :doc:`Language Parser <parser>` section of this guide.
+To learn how to configure the MindMeld parser for optimum performance in a specific app, see the :doc:`Language Parser <parser>` section of this guide.

 Now we have seen how the Natural Language Processor understands what the user wants.
 That is half of the job at hand.
 Responsibility for the other half — to respond appropriately to the user and advance the conversation — falls to the Question Answerer and the Dialogue Manager, respectively.